Frequently asked questions

 The quota system allows different housing need groups to be considered for housing.
 This helps to make sure housing allocations can address a cross section of need.

-The quota system is designed to allocate housing from Priority Bands A, B and C in the following way:
+The quota system is designed to allocate housing from Preference Bands A, B, C and D

 What is a Reasonable Offer?